kubedb/cli/docs/guides/postgres/clustering/ha_cluster.md

 A standby server that cannot be connected to until it is promoted to a *master* server is called a *warm standby* server.
 *Standby* servers are by default *warm standby* unless we make them *hot standby*.

-The following is an example of a PostgreSQL which creates PostgreSQL cluster of three servers.
+The following is an example of a `Postgres` object which creates PostgreSQL cluster of three servers.

 ```yaml
 apiVersion: kubedb.com/v1alpha1